GeorgeGkas/isometricObelisk.js/README.md

  The **isometricObelisk** module allows you to create basic isometric (2.5D) shapes such as cube, pyramid, bricks, and more for you html canvas project.

+####Cool projects created with `isometricObelisk.js` module

+You can see a list of all community and personal projects created with this module on [Appendix C](https://github.com/GeorgeGks/isometricObelisk.js/wiki/Appendix-C) chapter of our Wiki.

 ##Acknowledgements